AirNicco8/AirNicco8/README.md

 - 👋 Hi, I’m @AirNicco8
 - 👀 I’m interested in Data Science, Machine Learning and Computer Science in general (everything can be interesting!).
 But more precisely I am into:
   - Natural Language Processing (NLP)
+     - Transformers and Attention
+     - NLG
   - Theory of Complexity applied to AI
+  - Optimization
-- 🌱 I’m currently studying Reinforcement Learning and consolidating the theory basics of ML.
+- 🌱 I’m currently studying MLOps and consolidating the theory basics of ML.
 - 📫 How to reach me: lornic98@gmail.com

 <!---